sedimir/SediMir/README.md

 ### Hi there 👋
-Welcome to my website!
+Welcome to my page!
 My name is Sedi, and I'm a data enthusiast with a keen interest in energy.
 Through this platform, I aim to demonstrate the practical applications of data analytics in optimizing energy projects through the following examples:

 1. [Using Data Analytics to Manage a Solar Power Plant (in progress)](https://github.com/sedimir/SediMir/blob/main/solar-power-generation.ipynb)
 2. Data Wrangling and Feature Engineering for Energy Datasets (coming soon)